droe-lang/droe/DROELANG_LANGUAGE_SPECIFICATION.md

 ## UI Components and Layouts

-Roelang provides a comprehensive UI DSL that compiles to web (HTML/JavaScript), Android (Kotlin), and iOS (Swift) applications using a single, consistent syntax.
+Droelang provides a comprehensive UI DSL that compiles to web (HTML/JavaScript), Android (Kotlin), and iOS (Swift) applications using a single, consistent syntax.

 ### Layouts